Shibden

 Shibden is a small dispersed community in Calderdale, West Yorkshire, England.
+It lies to the east of Halifax.

 Shibden Hall has a north-west driveway to its lake, café and miniature railway; an adjoining driveway runs up a landscaped garden to the hall which hosts the West Yorkshire Folk Museum.
 The land sits on a north–south rise (gentle escarpment) between deep brooks, shared with more populous Southowram to the south.